Zadar: Croatian War of Independence (1991–1995)

 In 1990, Serb separatists from Dalmatian Hinterland sealed roads and effectively blocked Dalmatia from the rest of Croatia during the Log Revolution.
-In March 1991, the Croatian War of Independence broke out that affected Zadar and its surroundings.
+In March 1991, the Croatian War of Independence broke out.
+It affected Zadar and its surroundings.
 A number of non-Serbs were expelled from the area and several Croatian policemen were killed resulting in the 1991 anti-Serb riot in Zadar.
 Serbs at that time accounted for about 14% of the population.

 The Yugoslav People's Army (JNA) and forces of the SAO Krajina occupied parts of Zadar's hinterland, converged on the city and subjected it to artillery bombardment during the Battle of Zadar.
 Along with other Croatian towns in the area, Serb forces shelled Zadar sporadically, damaging buildings and homes as well as UNESCO protected sites.
 Serb forces also attacked a number of nearby towns and villages, the most brutal attack being the Škabrnja massacre in which Krajina Territorial Defense troops killed 62 Croatian civilians and five prisoners of war.

 Land connections with Zagreb were severed for over a year.
 The only link between the north and south of the country was via the island of Pag.
 The siege of the city lasted from 1991 until January 1993 when Zadar and the surrounding area came under the control of Croatian forces and the bridge link with the rest of Croatia was reestablished in Operation Maslenica.
 Attacks on the city continued until the end of the war in 1995.

 Some of the countryside along the No. 8 highway running north east is still sectioned off due to land mines.

+Recent

+The volunteer fire department DVD Sojara was founded in Zadar on 24 April 2008.